This website will be unavailable from 8am on Tuesday 27 May for several hours, for planned maintenance. We apologise for any inconvenience.

 The bill was considered by the House of Lords between 30 October 2024 and 25 February 2025 before returning to the House of Commons in a process known as parliamentary 'ping pong'.

-- Watch live on Parliament TV from 3.45pm
+- Watch the Parliament TV recording.

-- Read the Lords Hansard transcript (available from three hours after the debate)
+- Read the Lords Hansard transcript.

 Explore further information